fleverest/testsmart/README.md

 # TestSmart: Sequential tests for all

-A new, completely open [sequential typothesis testing](https://en.wikipedia.org/wiki/Sequential_analysis) library for python.
+A new, completely open [sequential hypothesis testing](https://en.wikipedia.org/wiki/Sequential_analysis) library for python.